-Reach is the number of viewers within a set period of time that are potentially exposed to your marketing effort or ad campaign.
+As explained above, reach is the number of viewers within a set period that are potentially exposed to your ad campaign.
 For example, a radio ad may have a reach of 80,000 listeners that regularly tune into the program.
 However, that reach does not guarantee that 80,000 people heard the ad — or were even actively listening to it if they did hear it.
-Effective reach is the smaller number of targeted consumers that likely did receive the message.

 What Is Frequency?

 Frequency is the number of times an individual consumer is likely to be exposed to an ad during a marketing campaign.
 Increasing the frequency of exposure increases both the likelihood that an individual has a high-quality engagement with the ad and that they have multiple touchpoints (or interactions) with your brand.